solanav/sicp/chap1.typ

   ((if (> b 0) + -) a b))
 ```

-This procdedure returns the sum of `a` and `b` if `b` is over zero, if its under zero it substracts them.
+This procedure returns the sum of `a` and `b` if `b` is over zero, if its under zero it substracts them.

 == Exercise 1.5